Im Yoon-ah: Ambassadorship

-In 2012, Yoona was appointed as the Honorary Ambassador of Jung-gu, Seoul.
-In 2014, Yoona was appointed as ambassador for UNICEF's campaign, “UNIHERO”, which aims to invite people to become heroes for the less fortunate children all around the globe.
-In 2015, Yoona was named promotional ambassadors for the National Tax Service.
+In 2012, Im was appointed as the Honorary Ambassador of Jung District, Seoul.
+In 2014, Im was appointed as ambassador for UNICEF's campaign, "UNIHERO", which aims to invite people to become heroes for the less fortunate children all around the globe.
+In 2015, Im was named promotional ambassador for the National Tax Service.
 She has also received presidential commendation for having paid her taxes faithfully.
-In 2016, Yoona participated in Crocs' "Come As You Are" campaign as one of the global ambassadors.
-In 2018, Yoona was appointed as a safety ambassador for the Central Council for Safe Culture Campaign, held to pledge safety measures and eradication of dangerous activities such as speeding and illegal parking that prevents the entry of fire trucks.
+In 2016, Im participated in Crocs' "Come As You Are" campaign as one of the global ambassadors.
+In 2018, Im was appointed as a safety ambassador for the Central Council for Safe Culture Campaign, held to pledge safety measures and eradication of dangerous activities such as speeding and illegal parking that prevents the entry of fire trucks.

-In 2019, Yoona became the first female celebrity to be appointed as an ambassador by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization.
-Starting September 2019, an advertisement campaign 'Imagine Your Korea' was launched to improve Korean tourism awareness and attract more foreign tourists.
+In 2019, Im became the first female celebrity to be appointed as an ambassador by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization.
+Starting September 2019, an advertisement campaign "Imagine Your Korea" was launched to improve Korean tourism awareness and attract more foreign tourists.
 The advertisements were displayed in countries such as China, Japan, Thailand, the Philippines, Vietnam and Malaysia.
-They will also be displayed in Times Square every day until January 2021.
+It was also displayed in Times Square every day until January 2021.

 Philanthropy

-Over the years, Yoona has donated to various charities for causes such as social welfare and medical aid during the COVID-19 pandemic.
+Over the years, Im has donated to various charities for causes such as social welfare and medical aid during the COVID-19 pandemic.
 She is a member of the 'Honor Society' of the Community Chest of Korea.
+In March 2025, Im donated ₩100 million to the Community Chest of Korea to help victims recover from the March 2025 South Korea wildfires.

 Impact

-As a member of Girls' Generation and a successful actress, Yoona has been hailed as a top idol-actress and a prominent South Korean figure.
-Having appeared in CFs even before her Girls' Generation debut, the success of Yoona's music and acting careers have led her to individually endorsing almost 40 brands internationally, notably long-time collaborator Innisfree, including ten in 2019 alone.
-In 2016, Yoona was listed by Forbes magazine as one of Asia's "30 under 30" most influential celebrities in the category of entertainment and sports.
-Yoona has also distinguished herself by being selected to host for many year-end galas.
-In particular, she has been the MC of the Gayo Daejejeon for eight consecutive years.
+As a member of Girls' Generation and a successful actress, Im has been hailed as a top idol-actress and a prominent South Korean figure.
+Having appeared in CFs even before her Girls' Generation debut, the success of Im's music and acting careers has led her to individually endorse almost 40 brands internationally, notably long-time collaborator Innisfree, including ten in 2019 alone.
+In 2016, Im was listed by Forbes magazine as one of Asia's "30 under 30" most influential celebrities in the category of entertainment and sports.
+Im has also distinguished herself by being selected to host for many year-end galas.
+In particular, she has been the MC of the Gayo Daejejeon for nine consecutive years.